sebawita/NLP/What is Natural Language Processing.md

 ## Final word

-From a high-level view NLP is a fairly straightforward process — altough the devil sits in the details — which we can use to our advantage when we need train our own chatbots.
+From a high-level view, NLP is a fairly straightforward process — although the devil sits in the details — which we can use to our advantage when we need to train our own chatbots.

 If you want to improve your chatbots understanding of the user input, then make sure to give it more helpful training data:

 - help it understand which words should be considered more important, by repeating the important words
 -  if reasonably possible, avoid expressions that have too many penalised words

-But also, you should be able to understand, when and why  adding a new conversations to the training set, could potentially make previously high confidence conversations start giving lower confidence scores.
+But also, you should be able to understand, when and why adding a new conversation to the training set, could potentially make previously high confidence conversations start giving lower confidence scores.

 ### Give us a shout

 Would you be interested in a post on Tips & Tricks for training NLP models?

 Let us know what you thought about this article, or send us any questions in the comment below.